- Students: 485, ages 14 months to high school

 - 9% of the budget is devoted to need-based student financial aid.

 Our core curriculum is augmented by specialized offerings (such as art and theater); extracurricular programs; and interscholastic sports.
 Post Oak serves students from Young Children's Community through High School.
-The High School opened in the fall of 2012 and will graduate its first class in May 2016.
+The High School opened in the fall of 2012 and graduated its first class in May 2016.

 Fundamental to the Montessori idea is the belief that one’s lifework should have significance both for the individual and for society.
 To that end, The Post Oak School has cultivated a culture of active, regular community involvement among both students and staff.
 Our students perform community service as part of their curriculum, and we as a school contribute to the academic community by training teachers, organizing and chairing educational conferences, and hosting respected speakers on a variety of topics.